NATHAN CHAPMAN, LAW FIRM MARKETING REINVENTED

 Before long, phones were ringing off the hook at that first law firm.
 The partners asked him to expand his marketing to two other states.

-He soon recognized there was a glaring, unmet demand across America for this insightful marketing for law firms.
+He soon recognized there was a glaring, unmet demand across America for this insightful law firm marketing.
 Nathan crisscrossed the country listening to lawyers and their clients.
 It was his goal to try to understand, perhaps even better than they did, how his attorneys’ clients choose their lawyers.

 When Nathan’s own sister, Katie Chapman, developed Multiple Sclerosis and needed Social Security Disability benefits, it deepened his legal marketing passion.
 “It’s people like Katie whom we need to reach to help,” he often said.
 “Legal marketing is too often about the law firms, not about the good people they represent.”

-At Firmidable, a legal marketing agency he founded over 25 years ago (under the name The Marketing Center for Disability Law Practices), Nathan now leads a team of 20+ professionals, each of whom is an expert in an aspect of helping attorneys create second-to-none law practices.
+At Firmidable, a law firm marketing agency he founded over 30 years ago (under the name The Marketing Center for Disability Law Practices), Nathan now leads a team of 20+ professionals, each of whom is an expert in an aspect of helping attorneys create second-to-none law practices.
 The team focuses on best-in-class techniques, collecting its own data to pioneer ever-new innovations.

 In addition to professional achievements, Nathan has been recognized with awards by the New Orleans’ Vieux Carre’ Commission as well as nonprofit organizations for his civic work in his beloved French Quarter and New Orleans’ other historic neighborhoods, particularly during Hurricane Katrina and its aftermath.